brandur/sorg/content/passages-drafts/001-portland.md

 of the few other Japanese nationals in the city.

-Keiko hadn't said anything because she wasn't 100% sure it was him (only about 95%), which is roughly consistent with my experience seeing celebrities in the wild.
+Keiko hadn't said anything because she wasn't 100% sure it was him (only 95%), which is roughly consistent with my experience seeing celebrities in the wild.
 A few years back, Peter and I sat down for some cocktails at Milk Tiger in Calgary.
 We looked next to us and just a few feet away was [Kiefer Sutherland][kiefer], having a drink alone at